CTU-IIG/macan/README.md

 Message Authenticated CAN library & tools written in C.

 This library implements MaCAN protocol [1], which improves CAN bus security.
-MaCAN network consits from a keyserver, a timeserver and one or more nodes (a.k.a.
+MaCAN network consists from a keyserver, a timeserver and one or more nodes (a.k.a.
 ECUs).
 Supported platforms currently include **GNU/Linux** and **Infineon Tricore TC1798** (for nodes only).